ankidroid/Anki-Android/Database-Structure.md

             ]
           ],
-    sortf : "Integer specifying which field is used for sorting in the browser", tags : "Anki saves the tags of the last added note to the current model", tmpls : [
+    sortf : "Integer specifying which field is used for sorting in the browser", tags : "Anki saves the tags of the last added note to the current model, use an empty array []", tmpls : [
               "JSONArray containing object of CardTemplate for each card in model", {